splunk/public-o11y-docs/admin/subscription-usage/analyze-apm-billing-usage.rst

      - Monitoring MetricSets
      - The cardinality of Monitoring MetricSets for each 10-minute window.

-.. note:: See :ref:`host-diagnostics-report-apm` for more information on how to measure subscription usage by host.

 To see all of the organization metrics for APM, see :ref:`Usage metrics for Splunk Observability Cloud <org-metrics>`.

+The detailed usage report for each usage period provides the billed value for each usage metric.
+For more information about APM usage reports, see :ref:`view-apm-billing-reports`.

 .. _host-diagnostics-report-apm: